By Mara Irons, Director of Marketing for Transformance Advisors

 - Lean Projects: Our research and experience has revealed the key to success is executing well-defined Lean projects.
 These projects must engage employees to eliminate waste and deliver significant improvements.

 - Continuous Improvement: Lean projects will provide you better and stable processes.
-This is the time to leverage continuous improvement to keep getting better and respond to the constant change swirling around you.
+This is when you are ready to leverage continuous improvement to keep getting better and respond to the constant change swirling around you.

 - Program Management: Maintaining a portfolio of improvement projects, communicating the exciting accomplishments, dealing with change management, and providing educational events for everyone are just some of the requirements for a successful Lean Transformation.
 You need a champion focused on your Lean Transformation program.